pavankumar0077/Devops-tools/docker_bind_mounts_volumes.md

 # Assume we have one application, The whole purpose of the application is to read some file which is not on our
 container, container reads the file that is provided from a CRON JOB on the HOST OS

+TO SOLVE THE ABOVE PROBLEMS DOCKER HAS COME UP WITH 2 THINGS BIND MOUNTS
+VOLUMES
+--